uliramminger/gdstruct/README.md

 =======================================

 A General Data Structure (GDS) is a universal, composable data structure, used to store any kind of data.
-This could be for example the definition of configurations, specifications and data sets.
-Typical usage is the definition of configurations, specifications and data sets.
+The building blocks for general data structures are hashes and arrays.
+In this definition a General Data Structure (GDS) is either a hash or an array or any composition of nested hashes and arrays.

+The defined data can be used in the following situations:
+* for the configuration or specification of systems, processes, services, frameworks, objects, methods or functions
+* for seeding a database or any other data model
+* to convert to other data representation formats like JSON, XML, YAML

 The GDS language is a special DSL (domain specific language) for defining general data structures.
 It uses a succinct, indentation-sensitive syntax which makes data representation clear and readable.
-The building blocks for general data structures are hashes and arrays.

 Installation
 ============